Dr Helen Damon, CPsychol, FHEA, DPsych, MA(Oxon), MA, BSc(Hons)

 Other areas of counselling I deal with

-- Personal identity (identifying values and sources of meaning)
+- Personal identity and values

 - Life transitions